albcab/blog/_posts/2021-2-11-Inverse-Auto-Flows.md

 \det\frac{d(f_K \circ \cdots \circ f_1)}{du}(u) = \det\frac{df_K}{du}((f_{K-1} \circ \cdots \circ f_1)(u)) \cdots \det\frac{df_1}{du}(u).
 $$

 Now that we know our approximation and the parameters it depends on, we can optimize them to make this new density as close as possible to $p(x)$.
 To do this we need a measure of distance or divergence between the two.
 The [Kullback-Leibler divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) is the preferred measure in the variational inferece literature, the normalizing flows literature (for some generalizations of it see [section 2.3.4](https://arxiv.org/abs/1912.02762)) and fairly prevalent in the Bayesian nonparametric [posterior consistency](https://staff.fnwi.uva.nl/b.j.k.kleijn/NPBayes-LecNotes-2015.pdf) literature, so lets stick to that for now.
-It also lets us use Monte Carlo estiamtes of its integrals if we have access to samples from either $u$ or $x$, this will come in handy on the implementation.
+It also lets us use Monte Carlo estimates of its integrals if we have access to samples from either $u$ or $x$, this will come in handy on the implementation.
 The Kullback-Leibler divergence we'll use to optimize our parameters $\phi$ can be simplified to

 $$
 KL(q_{\phi}(x) || p(x)) = \int \log \left( \frac{q_{\phi}(x)}{p(x)} \right) q_{\phi}(x)dx $$